SDH Chrar-i-Sharif maternity shut after woman operated on without Covid-19 report, which now comes positive

 “But at the time of admission on Monday, they wrote ‘verbally negative’ on our file while the repeat test report was still awaited,” the relative said.

-The Block Medical Officer (BMO) in charge at SDH Chrar-i-Sharif, Dr Mastoora, blamed the patients, who she said, “deceived” the gynaecologist at the maternity section.
+The Block Medical Officer (BMO) in charge at SDH Chrar-i-Sharif, Dr Mastoora, blamed the patients, who she said, “deceived” the gynecologist at the maternity section.

-“The gynaecologist could have waited, but the patient had deceived her,” the BMO said.
+“The gynecologist could have waited, but the patient had deceived her,” the BMO said.

 She further informed that the contacts of the patient amongst the staff have been put under home quarantine and will be tested on Monday, while the maternity section of the hospital including the Labour Room, the Operation Theatre and the post-operative ward have been closed for now as a precautionary measure and for fumigation.

-A source at SDH Chrar-i-Sharif said that the helmswoman gynaecologist had put the staff and patients at risk due to her “negligence”, adding that many among the staffers were showing Covid-19 symptoms.
+A source at SDH Chrar-i-Sharif said that the helmswoman gynecologist had put the staff and patients at risk due to her “negligence”, adding that many among the staffers were showing Covid-19 symptoms.

 “There are general patients and then there are patients in the post-operative ward.
 Being at the helm of the section, she had to be cautious and should be held responsible for this,” the source added.